News

 POSITION OVERVIEW AND OBJECTIVE

-WFN is currently recruiting for a Support Services Supervisor, reporting to the Executive Director, is responsible for supporting and maintaining daily operations and programming of the Shelter, supervising employees in a holistic approach and combination of traditional, cultural and western supports, that meets the physical, emotional, mental and spiritual needs of Indigenous women, children and youth in accordance with the Weliankweyasimk Women’s Shelter vision and values.
+WFN is currently recruiting for a Trauma and Additions Counsellor, reporting to the Support Services Supervisor, responsible for providing counselling, education and resources to Indigenous individuals, groups and families through a trauma informed holistic approach and combination of traditional, cultural and western supports, that meets the physical, emotional, mental and spiritual needs focused on healing, recovery and growth aligned with the Weli-Ankweyasimk Women’s Shelter vision and values.

 ESSENTIAL FUNCTIONS AND DUTIES